 Admission decisions are based on academic achievement as reflected in the student’s academic transcript and on research potential as indicated by research experience and letters of support from referees.

-If you have any questions about eligibility to the CSB Graduate Program, we strongly encourage you to contact Ian Buglass (firstname.lastname@example.org) or Sue Taylor (email@example.com) in the CSB Graduate Office.
+If you have any questions about eligibility to the CSB Graduate Program, we strongly encourage you to contact Ian Buglass or Genna Zunde in the CSB Graduate Office at email@example.com.

 Frequently Asked Questions from applicants can be found here.

 Applicants are accepted under the general regulations of the University of Toronto School of Graduate Studies (SGS).
 An appropriate Bachelor’s degree with high academic standing from a recognized university is required.
 In addition to fulfilling University of Toronto SGS general requirements for admission, applicants must achieve a minimum B+ average (or equivalent) in their final year of study in a Bachelor’s program, plus minimally a mid-B overall average in the previous year of study.
 After submitting their application, applicants should contact prospective supervisors, as only applicants with support of a potential supervisor in the Department will be admitted into the program.

 Applicants are accepted under the general regulations of the University of Toronto School of Graduate Studies.
 After submitting their application, applicants should contact prospective supervisors, as only applicants with support of a potential supervisor in the Department will be admitted into the program.
 Students will be accepted into the CSB PhD program through one of three possible entry routes:

 - Transfer from the CSB MSc Program: Students may reclassify from the MSc program after 12 months of study.
 Students must reclassify between the 12th and 20th month of their MSc program.